 Rather, fitness enthusiasts are probably performing various forms of high-intensity interval training (HIIT).
 The question is, what is the difference between Tabata and HIIT?
 What are the benefits of each type of cardio and should you even be doing them?

 Tabata is often used as a term to describe a certain work to rest training protocol.
-This being 20 seconds of work with 10 seconds of rest for 7-8 repetitions.
-However, Tabata isn’t defined by its set and rep scheme.
+This being 20 seconds of work with 10 seconds of rest for 7-8 repetitions, adding to a total of four minutes of work.
+However, Tabata, in the definitions looked at in the original research, isn’t defined by its set and rep scheme.

 For reference, if you performed cycling or other endurance activity at 100% VO2max, you’d be able to last around 5-6 minutes.
 170% VO2max is a pace you’d be able to hold for approximately 50 seconds .
 So 170% VO2max is pretty much an all-out sprint.